prolifick1/assessment-2/README.md

 Your Video Inventory Management application should manage the following data:
 - Manage customer information:
   - customer id
-  - customer account type (s/p/sk/pk)
+  - customer account type (s/p/sf/pf)
     - "s" = standard account: max 1 rental out at a time
     - "p" = premium account: max 3 rentals out at a time
-    - "sk" = standard kid's account: can not rent any "R" rated movies
+    - "sf" = standard family account: can not rent any "R" rated movies
-    - "pk" = premium kid's account: max 3 rentals out at a time AND can not rent any "R" rated movies
+    - "pf" = premium family account: max 3 rentals out at a time AND can not rent any "R" rated movies
   - first name
   - last name
   - current list of video rentals (*by title*), each title separated by a forward slash "/"